Jaizkibel/spring-cloud-kubernetes-leader-example/README.md

 If script runs correctly, you can view logs of application instances.
 To make this easy, run this command in a terminal: `minikube dashboard`, which launches a web application to show Minikube's information and control it.
 In this dashboard you can view pods deployed and show logs.

 To verify the example works correctly:
-1. Apply [deployment.yml](deployment.yml): The Lease will be created first in the default namespace.
+1. Apply [deployment.yml](deployment.yml): RBAC and the Deployment will be created.
+The first pod to win election will create the Lease automatically in the namespace.
 2. Only one of the two instances should show the message "I'm currently the leader" in the log.
 3. The other instance should show "I'm not the leader".
 4. If you delete the leader pod, the other instance will acquire leadership and start showing "I'm currently the leader" (within ~20-30 seconds based on timings).